 Now out in the wild as iOS 16.5 in 2023 – having been through five subsequent updates since its September debut – the software release brings improvements to many apps, with lock screen widgets, better privacy features, improved phone calls and new fonts, colors and emojis chief among the newly arrived features.

-Below, we've rounded up everything you need to know about iOS 16.5, from its compatible iPhones to biggest new features.
-We've also included a timeline of updates, too, so you can track when particular features became available.
+iOS 16.6 is reportedly on the way, too, but below, we've rounded up everything you need to know about iOS 16.5, from its compatible iPhones to biggest new features.
+We've also included a timeline of updates, so you can track when particular features became available.
 For a look into the future, check out our guide to iOS 17, which is expected to be the next major iOS overhaul.

 iOS 16.5: Cut to the chase

 - What is it?
 The latest iteration of iOS 16

 - When did it come out?
 May 18, 2023

 - How much does it cost?
 It's free

 - Which phones are supported? iPhone 8 and newer

 iOS 16 Latest Updates